dotnet/runtime-assets/src/Microsoft.DotNet.Installer.Windows.Security.TestData/TestData/readme.md

 ## tampered.msi

-Signed MSI from .NET Runtime, edited in Orca to change the ProductName in the Properties table and should invalidated the signature.
+Signed MSI from .NET Runtime, edited in Orca to change the ProductName in the Properties table which should have invalidated the signature.